AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 - Donut chart: It's a powerful plot to see distributions.

-- Line and clustered column chart: It's the best way of representing the distribution of various parameters, thus gaining insights of its relationships.
+- <p align="justify"> Line and clustered column chart: It's the best way of representing the distribution of various parameters, thus gaining insights of its relationships.</p>

-- Gauge chart: It can be used in multiple situations, in our case it will act as a graphic representation of the actual churn rate against the target churn rate.
+- <p align="justify"> Gauge chart: It can be used in multiple situations, in our case it will act as a graphic representation of the actual churn rate against the target churn rate.</p>

 </br>

-Let's begin by creating simple card graphs to display dynamic data such as "Number of Customers" and "Churn Rate".
+<p align="justify"> Let's begin by creating simple card graphs to display dynamic data such as "Number of Customers" and "Churn Rate".
 These graphs act as KPIs and do not show distribution or relationships between variables.
 Next, we will insert 5 donut charts to gain insights into data distribution based on gender, location, activity status, credit card status, and purchased products.
 These graphs are more complex and require selecting "Number of Customers" as the value and selecting the relevant parameter's distribution as the legend, for example, gender.
-To achieve this, select the donut chart, drag the variables or measures from the "Data" tab on the right into the "Values" or "Legend" field located in the "Add data to your visual" tab within the "Visualizations" tab next to the "Data" tab.
+To achieve this, select the donut chart, drag the variables or measures from the "Data" tab on the right into the "Values" or "Legend" field located in the "Add data to your visual" tab within the "Visualizations" tab next to the "Data" tab.</p>

 <p align="center" width="100%">
     <img width="60%" src="https://github.com/AlvaroM99/Power-BI---EndtoEnd-Customer-Churn-Analysis/assets/129555669/6a86b3df-9324-4144-beb6-5f0d72ac32ac">